EXPRESSCLUSTER/KVM/KVMandWindowsServerSetup.md

-# How to setup KVM and Virtual Windows Server (CUI) to configure EXPRESSCLUSTER with a shared disk.
+# How to setup KVM and Virtual Windows Server (CUI) to configure EXPRESSCLUSTER X with a shared disk.

-## Abstract
+## Introduction

 - This guide provides how to setup KVM and Virtual Windows Server.
 - Regarding shared disk settings, please refer to the following documents.